 Chief Seattle Club

 Chief Seattle Club is a Native-led housing and human services agency that provides sacred space to nurture, affirm, and strengthen the spirit of urban Native people.
+We invite you to support the Club's Winter Drive through February 15.

 Seattle Indian Health Board